 Inspired by the surrounding gardens, the reception decor featured warm shades of peach, coral, and watermelon against romantic neutrals and greenery.
 The space was filled with a hanging canopy of florals and lanterns, plus tabletop candles to kept the mood intimate for the couple’s dinner party.

 Food is one of the things Holly and Robert adore about San Miguel de Allende, so they focused on an innovative menu full of locally sourced ingredients.
 Dishes included grilled octopus with a citrus vinaigrette, papaya and avocado salad with roasted hazelnuts, and a guajillo chili butter grilled rib eye.
-The couple skipped a cake in favor of late-night churros and cajeta on the dance floor.
+The couple skipped a cake in favor of late-night churros and cajeta.

 Holly described the florals as “enchanting” and the light hues of the blooms did just that.